-Angelina Jolie Insists Brad Pitt Trying To ‘Publicly Impugn’ Her Character
+Angelina Jolie Reportedly Insists Brad Pitt Trying To ‘Publicly Impugn’ Her Character

 Angelina Jolie and Brad Pitt may have finally agreed on one thing, and that is to seal up the court filings related to their child custody battle.
-Jolie and Pitt have had issues ever since the September 14, 2016 private flight from Europe to California, in which an alleged incident between Pitt and their children occurred.
+Jolie and Pitt have had issues ever since the private flight from Europe to California on September 14, 2016, during which an alleged incident between Pitt and their children occurred.

 Four days after the incident on that flight, Angelina Jolie filed for a divorce and asked for sole custody of Maddox, 15; Pax, 12; Zahara, 11; Shiloh, 10; and 8-year-old twins Vivienne and Knox.